 Focal Adhesion Biology

-The aim of the Focal Adhesion Biology group is to understand the molecular events that occur in metastasis.
-We are working to understand the fundamental regulation of cell migration, a process that underpins the development of metastatic, disseminated cancer.
-The definition of the core events that cause the spread of cancer cells is a key step to designing future therapies that directly target metastasis.
+The aim of the Focal Adhesion Biology group is to understand the molecular events that occur in invasion.
+We are working to understand the fundamental regulation of cell migration, a process that underpins the development of invasive, disseminated cancer.
+The definition of the core events that cause the spread of cancer cells is a key step to designing future therapies that directly target invasive cancer.